jalaliarvin/Machine-Learning-and-Pattern-Recognition/README.md

-### machine-learning-and-pattern-recognition
- Hands-on experience in training and evaluating ML models for rice species classification tasks
+### Training and Evaluating ML Models for Rice Species Classification Tasks

-This project, undertaken as part of the Machine Learning and Pattern Recognition course, was inspired by Çınar and Koklu's research and aimed to train and assess models for image classification.
-The primary objective was to classify rice species using images of individual grains, drawing from a dataset containing 100 images per rice species selected from a larger pool of 75,000 images.
+This project, part of the Machine Learning and Pattern Recognition course at the University of Turku, aimed to train and evaluate models for image classification.
+Inspired by Çınar and Koklu's work, the task focused on classifying rice species using images of individual rice grains.
+The dataset comprised 100 images per rice species, extracted from a larger dataset of 75,000 images.

-Feature extraction involved analyzing color features derived from YCbCr-color channel values and morphological features obtained from rice grain contours.
-Exploratory data analysis techniques such as histograms, pair plots, and Principal Component Analysis (PCA) were utilized to gain insights into the dataset.
+Features were extracted from the rice images, including color features derived from YCbCr-color channel values and morphological features obtained from contours of rice grains.
+Data analysis techniques such as histograms, pair plots, and Principal Component Analysis (PCA) were used for exploration.

-For classification, three classifiers such as Random Forest (RF), Support Vector Machine (SVM), and Multi-Layer Perceptron (MLP) were employed.
-Model selection was conducted through hyperparameter tuning and 5-fold cross-validation with three repetitions.
-Nested cross-validation was utilized to estimate model performance, resulting in mean accuracies of 0.994 for RF, 0.998 for SVM, and 0.968 for MLP.
+Three classifiers including Random Forest (RF), Support Vector Machine (SVM), and Multi-Layer Perceptron (MLP) were employed for classification.
+Model selection involved hyperparameter optimization and 5-fold cross-validation with three repetitions.
+Nested cross-validation was used to estimate model performance, resulting in mean accuracies of 0.994 for RF, 0.998 for SVM, and 0.968 for MLP.

-It's noteworthy that morphological and shape features played significant roles in classification accuracy.
-This project provided valuable practical experience in training and evaluating machine learning models for image classification tasks, offering insights into feature importance and model performance.
+Notably, morphological and shape features emerged as significant contributors to classification.
+This exercise provided valuable hands-on experience in training and evaluating ML models for image classification tasks.